 - False Rape Accusation: Guy-on-guy, when Pierre is accused by a troubled teenage male client.

-- Fanservice: It's a French work, so there's a fair amount of nudity.
+- Fanservice: It's a French work, so there's a fair amount of nudity, male and female.
 Berthaud herself even has a naked sex scene!

 - A Father to His Men: Laure is a gender flipped version of this; she cares deeply about her fellow police officers and goes to all sorts of lengths to protect them.